clorth0/Section-1/README.md

 # Vulnerability Enrichment and Risk Prioritization Script

+Scenario:
+Your company uses Qualys/Tenable/Nessus etc for vulnerability scanning.
+The security team has exported a CSV file containing vulnerability scan results, but they need a risk-based prioritization strategy to focus on the most critical vulnerabilities first.

+## Features

 This Python script enriches and prioritizes vulnerabilities from scan data using a combination of real-time threat intelligence sources.
 It is designed to support technical assessment workflows and security automation efforts.

-## Features

 - Accepts CSV input with vulnerability scan data (CVE ID, CVSS Score, Asset Criticality)
 - Fetches EPSS (Exploit Prediction Scoring System) scores via FIRST.org API